P4rfa1t/scoppy/README.md

 > Woo-hoo.
 Scoppy can now sample at 2MS/s (previously 500kS/s was the limit).
 See [here](https://oscilloscope.fhdm.xyz/app-help/rp2040-max-sample-rate-setting) for configuration instructions and our [related article on hackster.io](https://www.hackster.io/sandy-roberts2/quadrupling-the-sample-rate-of-an-rp2040-oscilloscope-5f9a74)

 # Scoppy
-Scoppy is an oscilloscope and logic analyzer powered by your Android phone/tablet and Raspberry Pi Pico or Pico W. Signals are measured by the Pico and the waveforms are displayed on the Android device.
+Scoppy is an oscilloscope and logic analyzer powered by your Android phone/tablet and Raspberry Pi Pico, Pico W or Pico 2.
+Signals are measured by the Pico and the waveforms are displayed on the Android device.
 No programming is required and both the app and firmware are free to download<sup>1</sup>.
 Installation is super easy and should only take a few minutes.

 The Pico W version allows you to use your phone/tablet as the oscilloscope display without the need for a physical connection between your phone and the Pico W.